Anchor of 7 NEWS at 5, 6, 10 and 11PM

 Beginning in 1990, he spent two years as a reporter and substitute anchor at WBBH-TV, the NBC affiliate in Fort Myers, before joining WSVN in 1992.
 Stevens left us for a brief stint in 1997, to anchor weekend news at our Boston sister-station, NBC affiliate WHDH, though during that time, much of his work there, was featured here.
 He returned to WSVN in 1999, anchored weekends and the 5:30 and 6:30 newscasts, before assuming his current duties in May 2001.

 Craig is active in a number of charities and organizations.
-He spent several years as vice-president of the Suncoast Chapter of the National Academy of Television Arts and Sciences where he also chaired a committee that mentored young TV professionals throughout the southeastern United States.
+He is an officer with the Suncoast Chapter of the National Academy of Television Arts and Sciences where he also chairs a committee that mentors young TV professionals throughout the southeastern United States.
+He also serves as a National Trustee with the organization.
+In 2003, he served as grand marshal at the Wilton Manors Stonewall Street Festival and Parade.
+For several years, he hosted the annual AIDS Walk Miami, which raises funds to promote HIV awareness, prevention, testing, and treatment in the South Florida community.

 Stevens spends a good deal of time working with future broadcast journalists.
-In 2009, he joined the adjunct faculty at Barry University where he teaches a news writing course in the Department of Communication.
-In addition, he began teaching at the University of Miami’s School of Communication in 2014.
+For several years he served on the adjunct faculty at both the University of Miami and Barry University.

 He is a native of Falmouth, Massachusetts on Cape Cod, and, in 1990, graduated The American University in Washington, D.C. with a major in Communication/Print Journalism and a minor in History.

-Craig lives in Miami with his black lab Parker.
+Craig lives in Greater Miami with his black lab Parker.